neoforged/Documentation/docs/blocks/states.md

 Here, the rule of thumb is: **if you have a finite amount of states, use a blockstate, if you have an infinite or near-infinite amount of states, use a block entity.** Block entities can store arbitrary amounts of data, but are slower than blockstates.

 Blockstates and block entities can be used in conjunction with one another.
-For example, the chest uses blockstate properties for things like the direction, whether it is opened or not, or becoming a double chest is handled by blockstate properties, while storing the inventory or interacting with hoppers is handled by a block entity.
+For example, the chest uses blockstate properties for things like the direction, whether it is opened or not, or becoming a double chest, while storing the inventory or interacting with hoppers is handled by a block entity.

 There is no definitive answer to the question "How many states are too much for a blockstate?", but we recommend that if you need more than 8-9 bits of data (i.e. more than a few hundred states), you should use a block entity instead.